Dzhokhar Tsarnaev: Personal background

-As children, Tamerlan and Dzhokhar lived in Tokmok, Kyrgyzstan.
+Early life and family

+Dzhokhar Anzorovich Tsarnaev was born on July 22, 1993 to Anzor Tsarnaev, a Chechen, and Zubeidat Tsarnaeva, an Avar.
+His older brother, Tamerlan, was born on October 21, 1986.
+In the years following World War II, the Tsarnaev family had been forcibly moved from Chechnya by the Soviet Union to the Soviet republic of Kyrgyzstan.
+Anzor and Zubeidat moved peripatetically across Central Asia during the late 20th century.
+In 1986, they were married in the Kalmyk Autonomous Soviet Socialist Republic, and Tamerlan was born there the next day.
+Dzhokhar Tsarnaev was born in either Kyrgyzstan or Dagestan, in the Russian Federation.
+The parents also had two daughters.
+The family raised their children as Muslims; after the attack, a relative described Anzor as a "traditional Muslim" who objected to extremism.

+Tsarnaev spent the first years of his life in Kyrgyzstan.
 In 2001, the family moved to Makhachkala, Dagestan, in the Russian Federation.
 In April 2002, the Tsarnaev parents and Dzhokhar went to the United States on a 90-day tourist visa.
-Anzor Tsarnaev applied for asylum, citing fears of deadly persecution due to his ties to Chechnya.

-Tamerlan was left in the care of his uncle Ruslan in Kyrgyzstan and arrived in the U.S. about two years later.
-In the U.S. the parents received asylum and then filed for their four children, who received "derivative asylum status".
-They settled on Norfolk Street in Cambridge, Massachusetts.
-Tamerlan lived there until his death.
+Anzor Tsarnaev successfully applied for asylum, citing fears of deadly persecution due to his ties to Chechnya.
+Tamerlan had been left in the care of his uncle Ruslan in Kyrgyzstan and arrived in the U.S. about two years later.
+The parents then filed for asylum for their four children, who received "derivative asylum status".
+They settled on Norfolk Street in Cambridge, Massachusetts, where Tamerlan lived until his death.

 The family "was in constant transition" for the next decade.
 Anzor Tsarnaev and Zubeidat Tsarnaeva both received welfare benefits.
-The father worked as a backyard mechanic and the mother worked as a cosmetologist until she lost her job for refusing to work in a business that served men.
+Anzor worked as a backyard mechanic and Zubeidat worked as a cosmetologist until she lost her job for refusing to work in a business that served men.
 In March 2007, the family was granted legal permanent residence.

-Early life

-Tsarnaev was born in Kyrgyzstan on July 22, 1993.
-As a child, he emigrated with his family to Russia and then, when he was eight years old, to the United States under political asylum.
-The family settled in Cambridge and became U.S. permanent residents in March 2007.
-Dzhokhar became a U.S. citizen on September 11, 2012, while in college.
-His mother, Zubeidat, also became a U.S. citizen, but it is not clear if his father, Anzor, ever did.
-Tamerlan, his brother, was unable to naturalize expeditiously due to an investigation against him, which held up the citizenship process.
-Dzhokhar attended Cambridgeport Elementary School and Cambridge Community Charter School's middle school program.
+Tsarnaev would eventually become a U.S. citizen while in college.
+Zubeidat also became a U.S. citizen.
+Tamerlan was unable to naturalize expeditiously because an investigation against him held up the citizenship process.

+Early education

+Tsarnaev attended Cambridgeport Elementary School and Cambridge Community Charter School's middle school program.
 At Cambridge Rindge and Latin School, a public high school, he was an avid wrestler and a Greater Boston League winter all-star.
 He sometimes worked as a lifeguard at Harvard University.

-In 2011, he contacted a professor at the University of Massachusetts Dartmouth who taught a class about Chechen history, expressing his interest in the topic.
-He graduated from high school in 2011 and the city of Cambridge awarded him a $2,500 scholarship that year.
+In 2011, Tsarnaev contacted Brian Glyn Williams, a professor at the University of Massachusetts Dartmouth, who taught a class about Chechen history, expressing his interest in the topic.
+He graduated from high school in 2011 and the city of Cambridge awarded him a $2,500 scholarship.
 His brother's boxing coach, who had not seen them in a few years at the time of the bombings, said that "the young brother was like a puppy dog, following his older brother."